QuantEcon/lecture-source-py/source/rst/mle.rst

 likelihood estimates.

-Before we begin, let's re-estimate our simple model with ``statsmodels`` to confirm we obtain the same coefficients and log-likelihood value
+Before we begin, let's re-estimate our simple model with ``statsmodels`` to confirm we obtain the same coefficients and log-likelihood value.

 ..
 TODO: remove chisqprob workaround when statsmodels is updated